drufball/yosai/_drafts/threshold.md

 <br />
 <br />

 Denri and Eizo sat around the fire pit in Jakucho's hut.
 The old sage sat at the head of the room, her staff crossed over her lap and her face stern.
-Hattori sat along with a few of the more senior Daitengu.
+Hattori sat along with a few of the more senior daitengu.
 Denri got the feeling she and Hattori were only present because they had been in the area when Jakucho called her advisors.

 A crow tengu knelt by the fire near the door, delivering its report in a series of grunts and caws.
 Jakucho translated for Denri and Eizo's benefit.